dimitriaatos/prepared/main.typ

   The M4L device is intended to be used with a monophonic synth, with MIDI routed both to the synth and the M4L and audio routed from the synth to the M4L.

   = Evaluation study <evaluation>

+evaluating harmonics and multiphonics on sine, pitched percussion, string, action and object evaluating simplifications: harmonics and multiphonics issues of the real time M4L, free form

   = Discussion